askui/askui-dev-docs/docs/versioned_docs/version-0.16.0/general/01-Getting Started/write-your-first-instruction.md

 To close out the interactive annotation, use `CMD/CTRL + W` or `ESC`.

 #### Approach B: Filtering by Proximity: Using Relational Selectors
-- **Process**: Chain multiple element descriptions together using commands like `leftOf()`, `above()`, etc., to create a unique selector based on element relationships.
+- **Process**: Chain multiple element-descriptions together using commands like `leftOf()`, `above()`, etc., to create a unique selector based on element relationships.
 More information can be found in the [AskUI documentation](https://docs.askui.com/docs/0.11.6/general/Element%20Selection/relational-selectors).
 - **Advantages**: Increases selector specificity, particularly useful in complex UIs with numerous similar elements.
 - **Best Used When**: Targeting elements in a densely populated UI or when elements lack unique identifiers.